cjeanner/cjeanner.github.io/_posts/2018-06-08-tripleo-lab.markdown

 ---

 My [tripleo-lab](https://github.com/cjeanner/tripleo-lab)
-projec just saw some major improvements, as well as my Ansible skills.
+project just saw some major improvements, as well as my Ansible skills.

 Its main purpose was to allow to deploy a full tripleo-based openstack, with